Evaluating Synthetic Data Generation for Domain Generalization in Fetal Brain MRI Segmentation: Related Works

 \subsection{Fetal brain tissue segmentation}

-The FeTA Challenge, organized as a satellite event of the MICCAI conference, plays a key role in advancing fetal brain imaging by providing a standardized platform for evaluating and benchmarking segmentation algorithms~\citep{payette2024multicenter, zalevskyi2025advancesautomatedfetalbrain}.
-The 2024 edition emphasized the importance of data augmentation for improving generalization across diverse multi-site datasets, as well as the use of post-processing techniques to ensure topological correctness of predicted labels.
-Top-performing methods employed ensembles of 3D deep learning architectures, with nnU-Net being the most commonly used.
-Additionally, data augmentation and synthetic data generation approaches -- such as \texttt{SynthSeg}~\citep{billot2023synthseg} and GIN~\citep{ouyang2022causality} -- were adopted.
-The results of FeTA 2024 also highlighted the significant impact of image quality, site, and super-resolution methods on segmentation performance.
-The winning team, \texttt{cesne-digair}, achieved a mean Dice score of $0.816$ and an HD95 of $2.317$ across five testing datasets, underscoring the difficulty of the task.
-Their approach used a 3D U-Net implemented in the MONAI framework, trained on skull-stripped and affine-registered T2w images.
-Their training strategy included handcrafted spatial and intensity augmentations, along with synthetic sample generation via deformable registration between neurotypical and pathological scans.
-Post-processing involved a denoising autoencoder trained to correct segmentation errors by learning from artificially corrupted manual labels, further refining the final predictions.
+The FeTA Challenge, organized at MICCAI, has been instrumental in benchmarking fetal brain segmentation algorithms~\citep{payette2024multicenter, zalevskyi2025advancesautomatedfetalbrain}.
+The 2024 edition emphasized the importance of data augmentation and topology-enhancing post-processing.
+Top-performing methods used ensembles of 3D architectures such as nnU-Net, and incorporated synthetic or augmented data like \texttt{SynthSeg}~\citep{billot2023synthseg} and GIN~\citep{ouyang2022causality}.
+The winning team in 2024, \texttt{cesne-digair}, achieved a mean Dice of 0.816 and 95th percentile Hausdorff Distance (HD95) of 2.317, using a 3D U-Net trained on skull-stripped, affine-registered T2w images with hand-crafted augmentations and synthetic registration-based sample generation.
+A denoising autoencoder was then used to correct segmentation artifacts.

-Using FeTA's publicly available data, \citet{s23020655} proposed a hybrid convolution-transformer network, achieving a Dice score of $0.837\pm0.03$ on a held-out \textit{in-domain} validation set.
-Another notable approach, BOUNTI, combines 3D U-Net and Attention U-Net architectures and was trained on a large, diverse dataset of 380 fetal brain MRIs, reaching a Dice score of $0.89\pm0.02$~\citep{Uus2023.04.18.537347_Bounti}.
-While BOUNTI includes data from the publicly available developing Human Connectome Project, it also incorporates several additional private datasets from clinical and research studies—such as iFIND, fetal CMR, PiP, and CARP~\citep{Uus2023.04.18.537347_Bounti}.
-Extensive manual refinement of ground truth segmentations further contributes to the model’s performance.
-However, the use of non-public data and a distinct annotation protocol limits the direct comparability of BOUNTI’s results with methods trained solely on the FeTA dataset.
+Using FeTA’s public dataset, \citet{s23020655} proposed a hybrid convolution-transformer achieving $0.837\pm0.03$ Dice on a held-out \textit{in-domain} validation set.
+Beyond the FeTA dataset, BOUNTI~\citep{Uus2023.04.18.537347_Bounti} combined U-Net and Attention U-Net trained on 380 fetal MRIs (public and private), reaching $0.89\pm0.02$ Dice, thanks to extensive manual refinement of ground truth segmentations that contributed to the model’s performance.
+However, its reliance on private datasets and custom annotation protocols limits its comparability with FeTA-trained models.